Unimodular measures on the space of all Riemannian manifolds: The foliated structure of

 There is a natural Polish topology on $\mathcal{FP} ^ d $, coming from the framed smooth topology on the pairs $(M, e) $ and the Chabauty topology on the subsets $D $; compare with Section \ref {smoothChabauty}.
 We denote the natural projection by

 Lemmas \ref {leafinclusions} and \ref {leafinclusions2} have framed analogues.
 If $X=(M,e,D)\in\mathcal {FP} ^ d ,$ then is a continuous injection, and via $L$ we will view its image $L_X \subset \mathcal {FP} ^ d $ as (the frame bundle of) a smooth Riemannian manifold.
 Moreover, if in $\mathcal {FP} ^ d$, then by definition, see \S \ref{smoothChabauty}, there are almost isometric maps such that the derivatives $Df_i$ map $e$ to $e_i$, and pull back $(D_i)$ to a sequence of subsets of $\mathcal FM$ that Chabauty converges to $D$.
-(Here, $\dashmap$ means that $f_i$ is defined on some ball around the base point, where the domains exhaust $M$ as $i\to \infty$, see \ref {smoothChabauty}.)
 Identifying frame bundles with the corresponding leaves in $\mathcal {FP}^d$ as above, these derivatives become maps

 These maps are almost isometric, in the sense that if $L_X$ and $L_{X_i}$ are equipped with the Sasaki-Mok metrics $g_i$ induced by the Riemannian metrics on $M_i$ and $M$, see \cite{Mokdifferential}, then we have $F_i ^*(g_i)\rightarrow g$ in the $C^\infty $-topology.
 Using the $F_i$, one can prove a framed analogue of Lemma \ref{leafinclusions2}: